robincarlo84/Public-Docs/privacy.md

 ## 2. Data Processor And Controller

-a) For the purposes of the Data Protection Act 1998, we confirm that the data processor and data controller are Junkey Ltd, a company registered under the laws of England, whose registered office is Cameo House, 11 Bear Street, WC2H 7AS.
+a) For the purposes of the Data Protection Act 1998, we confirm that the data processor and data controller are Rareburg Ltd, a company registered under the laws of England, whose registered office is Cameo House, 11 Bear Street, WC2H 7AS.

 b) We may change the Privacy Policy from time to time, and when doing so, will notify you be email and direct you to the relevant page in the website to view the updated policy.